62d Airlift Wing Airmen set the stage for training flight

 |0

-This work, 62d Airlift Wing Airmen set the stage for training flight [Image 8 of 8], by A1C Benjamin Riddle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 62d Airlift Wing Airmen set the stage for training flight, by A1C Benjamin Riddle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.